SuDbz/BrainBankAI/llm/build_your_own_llm.md

 from transformers import AutoTokenizer, AutoModelForCausalLM, Trainer, TrainingArguments, TextDataset

 # Load tokenizer and model
+# Loading the model and tokenizer for language generation:
+# - `AutoModelForCausalLM`: A class from the Hugging Face transformers library that automatically loads
+#     the appropriate language model architecture based on the provided model name.
+#     It's designed for causal language modeling (next token prediction) like GPT models.
+# - `AutoTokenizer`: A class from the transformers library that handles text preprocessing,
+#     converting raw text into numerical tokens that the model can understand.
+#     It also handles special tokens, vocabulary, and text normalization.
+# - `gpt2`: A pre-trained language model developed by OpenAI that can generate coherent text.

 model_name = "gpt2"  # The base model to start with (can be replaced with any open-source LLM) model = AutoModelForCausalLM.from_pretrained(model_name)  # Loads the model architecture and weights tokenizer = AutoTokenizer.from_pretrained(model_name)  # Loads the tokenizer for splitting text into tokens